A universal characterization of higher algebraic K-theory: Non-connective -theory

 The idea is that $\kcone \aA$ is a ``$K$-theoretic cone'' and so $\ksusp \aA$ is a ``suspension'' of $\aA$.
 Fix an uncountable regular cardinal $\kappa$, and for a stable $\i$-category $\aC$ recall from Section~\ref{sec:compact} that $\aC^{\kappa}$ denotes the $\kappa$-compact objects in $\aC$.

 \begin{definition} Using proposition~\ref{prop:Ind}, we define $\kcone \cA = (\Ind_\omega(\cA))^{\kappa}$ and $\ksusp \cA$ to be the cofiber $(\Ind_\omega(\cA))^{\kappa}/\cA$. \end{definition}

-\begin{remark} One might wish to simply use $\Ind \aA$ as the cone construction; however, this will rarely turn out to be a small $\i$-category, whereas passing to the $\kappa$-compact objects clearly yields an (essentially) small $\i$-category. \end{remark}
+\begin{remark} One might wish to simply use $\Ind_{\omega} \aA$ as the cone construction; however, this will rarely turn out to be a small $\i$-category, whereas passing to the $\kappa$-compact objects yields an (essentially) small $\i$-category by construction. \end{remark}